 Some women today opt to have a scheduled cesarean section for various reasons.
 Generally these women don't think twice about hiring a doula.
 They assume that doula care is only for natural childbirth.
 However, this couldn't be further from the truth.

-Doula care for C-section mom is extremely valuable.
+Doula care for a C-section mom is extremely valuable.
 A professional doula will help you fully understand the process, the risks and benefits, and most importantly the recovery of your birth.
 A doula that specializes in postpartum care can help you care for yourself your family and your baby while you're recovering from major surgery.

 Epidural Hospital Birth